 After my mother passed eight years ago, my dad continued to live in his apartment.
-He immediately found Harriet, who he fell in love with, and they stayed together for eight years.
+He immediately found Harriet, with whom he fell in love, and they stayed together for eight years.

 Pacifica House at Forest Trace